lpelczar/Eisenhower-Matrix/README.md

   - urgent & not important items
   - not urgent & not important items

-    Urgent means that there's 3 days (72 hours) to deadline at least.
+    Urgent means that there's 3 days (72 hours) to deadline at most.

 2. As a user I would like to see a list TODO items sorted decreasing by deadline from chosen matrix's quarter with its details.